zorun/wg-autoroute/README.md

 The main interesting property is that **synchronisation is dynamic:** we ensure that kernel routes only exist when peers are **active**, and we remove routes to inactive peers.
-Activity is detected based on the date of the latest handshake.
+Activity is detected based on the age of the latest handshake.

 ## Installation